Preventing Motion Blur in Drone Photogrammetry Flights

 If you’d like to learn more about Hammer could be used for your specific use-case or how to work with motion blur in your data sets, please do get in touch with us at firstname.lastname@example.org.
 We’d be happy to help!

-Hammer is available through the iOS App Store.
+Hammer Missions is available through the hub.hammermissions.com, and iOS and Android app stores.

 Thanks to EagleDrone NL for their feedback on a draft version of this post.